LohseLab/gIMble/README.md

     + Multiallelicity of SNPs is not a problem.

 4. BED file
+    + lists the regions that are accessible to analysis for each of the samples.
+        => Only variants within those regions are considered => All sites within those regions that are not variant (listed in VCF), are considered invariant
     + as produced by BEDTOOLS multiinter, based on output of mosdepth's Callable loci
         ```
         chr01   79      93      1       sample_1